Raquel297/CheckersGame/README.md

 # Checkers Game

 UPDATE: I am in the process of learning how to implement the GUI.
-The GUI interface programming will come later (in approximately 3 weeks from September 12th, 2020).
+I am using javafx for this program.

 I decided to take the initiative to build my own software project.
 My first endeavor is a game that allows you to play against an AI algorithm that will either always win or tie the game.
 There are more updates coming soon to this ReadMe file and I will put program files here too.
 The ReadMe file will contain the specifications of the program, my thought-process about why I chose certain programming concepts instead of others, and the difficulties I faced programming this game.
 When code files are submitted, please feel free to make suggestions (if you are an experienced programmer) for improvements of my code (especially if there are improvements for the running-time and space-complexity). my ultimate goal is to implement a nice looking GUI for the checkers game.<br /><br />